mchwalisz/smutools/d6.1-expt/code/telos/README.txt

 1. Install the image on a telosb node:
    $ make telosb install

+   Note: if you have more than one telosb attached to your laptop and want to install the app to a specific one, first run the "motelist" command and then

+   $ make telosb install bsl,/dev/ttyUSB1

+   where "/dev/ttyUSB1" can be replaced by a device file returned by "motelist"

 2. Start a serialforwarder:
    $ CLASSPATH=.:./tinyos.jar:$CLASSPATH java net.tinyos.sf.SerialForwarder -comm serial@/dev/ttyUSB0:115200 -no-gui -port 9002